Congratulations! You won!

 Spider Solitaire, solving example, two colors, section 6

 Now we have a lot of new cards and a lot of possible moves.
-We’ll first place the 2 of Hearts from the tableau four onto the adjacent 3 of Hearts.
-This unblocks the two-card stack of 7 and 8 of Spades, which we can move onto the 9 of Spades in the sixth tableau.
-Then, we can move the newly-created stack of 7, 8, and 9 onto the 10 in the ninth tableau.
-Also, let’s move the 9 of Hearts from the fifth tableau to the second tableau.
+We’ll first place the 2 of Hearts from column four onto the adjacent 3 of Hearts.
+This unblocks the two-card stack of 7 and 8 of Spades, which we can move onto the 9 of Spades in the sixth column.
+Then, we can move the newly-created stack of 7, 8, and 9 onto the 10 in the ninth column.
+Also, let’s move the 9 of Hearts from the fifth column to the second column.

 Spider Solitaire, solving example, two colors, section 7